example42/psick/docs/noop_mode.md

   - Actual execution of a ```no-noop run``` can be done via a `Puppet task` like ```psick::puppet_agent``` (it has a parameter for forcing it) or any other tool that can remotely execute ```puppet agent -t --no-noop``` on a node.
   - Via `PE-Console`, in the Run Puppet section, manage manually the remote execution of a ```no-noop Puppet run``` by clicking on the "Override noop = true configuration".

-Remember that in both these last two cases, if `noop` is set server side `Puppet` keeps on skipping changes on the managed node, that's why we suggest to use server side `noop mode` only to add a safe net when deploying massive, critical or potentially dangerous code and data changes.
+Remember that in both these last two cases, if `noop` is set `server side`, `Puppet` keeps on skipping changes on the managed node, that's why we suggest to use `server side` `noop mode` only to add a safe net when deploying massive, critical or potentially dangerous `code` and `data` changes.
-In normal operations is probably better to use client side `noop mode` that can be more easily overridden.
+In normal operations it is probably better to use `client side` `noop mode` that can be more easily overridden.